drn/jira-cli/README.md

     jira assign             # Assign a ticket to a user jira attachments        # View ticket attachments
-    jira comment <command>  # Commands for comment operations in JIRA jira commit             # Commits uncommitted work with the ticket name and summary. jira delete             # Deletes a ticket in JIRA and the git branch jira describe           # Describes the input ticket jira help [COMMAND]     # Describe available commands or one specific command
+    jira comment <command>  # Commands for comment operations in JIRA jira delete             # Deletes a ticket in JIRA and the git branch jira describe           # Describes the input ticket jira help [COMMAND]     # Describe available commands or one specific command